 My life took me over to Northern Ireland and I returned to competitive racing in 2010 after a ten year break.
 I was crowned the Irish Masters Champion 2011 in Dublin, being selected for the Irish Team 2011-2013.

-I am the only Profoundly Deaf competitor in mainstream Canoe Slalom in the world (there isn't a separate 'deaf' division) and my aim is to inspire and encourage other deaf people to take part in this life enriching sport and to be the best they can be.
-I carried the Olympic Torch in Belfast on the route to London 2012.
+I am the only profoundly Deaf competitor in mainstream Canoe Slalom in the world (there isn't a separate 'deaf' division) and my aim is to inspire and encourage other deaf people to take part in this life enriching sport and to be the best they can be.

 Print | Sitemap